mrpharderwijk/hass-nolu/README.md

 1. Now download Nolu's source from Github or clone the Nolu repository locally
 2. Find the `nolu`-directory insided Nolu's source and copy it to the root of the `config`-directory of your Hass server
-3. From Nolu's source copy/paste the `configuration.yaml` and replace your own (or use the parts you need if you know what you're doing).
+3. From Nolu's source copy the contents of `configuration_example.yaml` and paste it in your own `configuration.yaml` (or use the parts you need if you know what you're doing).
 The `# Nolu - mandatory` rules are the ones that really need to be part of the `homeassistant:` definition, otherwise `Nolu` will not be able to start properly.
 4. If you aren't using a `secrets.yaml` yet, know is the time to start using one!
 Rename the `secrets.sample.yaml` to `secrets.yaml` and add your privacy sensitive variables.
 Most of these variables are not used for the core part of `Nolu`, only the `hass_` variables are.
 5. Open the custom config located at `nolu/custom_example/custom.config.yaml` and use this file to build your dashboard (for more information over what is possible check below 'Creating a custom dashboard')

 🎉 You survived the most difficult part 🎉!

+!IMPORTANT NOTE!
+As you might have noticed we have suffixed the default nolu custom parts with `_example`.
+The example-parts are:

+- `configuration_example.yaml` - contains the basic configuration
+- `nolu/custom_example/` - this folder contains the basic custom files

+You might want to proceed renaming the `configuration_example.yaml` to `configuration.yaml` and the `nolu/custom_example/`-folder to `nolu/custom/`.
+Don't forget to update the references to `nolu/custom_example/`-folder.
+By default there is a reference in the `configuration_example.yaml`.

 ## The Nolu concept